 My name is Will Wright.
-I am a musician, writer, teacher, carpenter, husband, and father of five.
-My life-long spiritual journey has been influenced by Jiddu Krishnamurti, psychedelics, my fellow students at the Ali Akbar College of Music and an endless list of brilliant musicians from many traditions, Zen (esp.
-Suzuki Roshi, Thich Nhat Hanh, Philip Kapleau, & Paul Reps), everyone at the original Mindfulness Practice Center, started in Woodstock, Vermont, my absurd and mostly comical pursuit of the mastery of golf and my other-worldly golfing buddies, yoga, Tibetan Buddhism, Vipassana, various mantra and meditation techniques, and the many amazing family members and friends who led the way.
+I am a musician, retired music teacher, writer, carpenter, husband, and father of five.
+My life-long spiritual journey has been influenced by Jiddu Krishnamurti, psychedelics, Ram Dass, my fellow students at the Ali Akbar College of Music and an endless list of brilliant musicians from many traditions, Zen (esp.
+Suzuki Roshi, Thich Nhat Hanh, Philip Kapleau, & Paul Reps), everyone at the original Mindfulness Practice Center in Woodstock, Vermont, my absurd and mostly comical pursuit of the mastery of golf and my other-worldly golfing buddies, yoga, Tibetan Buddhism, Vipassana, various mantra and meditation techniques, and the many amazing family members and friends who led the way.

 This blog has nothing to do with concepts, beliefs, or opinions.
 It has everything to do with the direct experiential discovery of our true identity – pure consciousness, or aware presence – whose inherent nature is one of peace, happiness, and love.
 And the wonderful fact that there are not two (Advaita = one without a second).